Introduction

 - High Sensitivity: AI models integrated into the platform demonstrate exceptional sensitivity in detecting arrhythmias and other abnormalities.

 These features provide several advantages for healthcare professionals.
-By automating ECG analysis, clinicians can focus more on patient care rather than manual interpretation.
+By automating ECG interpretation, clinicians can focus more on patient care rather than manual interpretation.
 The continuous learning aspect ensures that the platform remains up-to-date with the latest clinical insights, enhancing diagnostic accuracy.
 Furthermore, the ability to analyze 200,000 heartbeats in less than 5 minutes allows for timely decision-making in critical situations.

 Analyze Key Components of the Normal ECG Waveform